jackiehff/spark-reference-doc-cn/programming-guide/rdd-guide.rst

   JavaRDD<Integer> lineLengths = lines.map(new GetLength());
   int totalLength = lineLengths.reduce(new Sum());

-:attention: anonymous inner classes in Java can also access variables in the enclosing scope as long as they are marked final.
+.. attention:: anonymous inner classes in Java can also access variables in the enclosing scope as long as they are marked final.
 Spark will ship copies of these variables to each worker node as it does for other languages.

 **Python**